-To derive the land value of a commercial site using this method, you must:
+To derive the land value of an industrial site using this method, you must:

-1. Estimate the net rental which could be obtained from a hypothetical building which represents the highest and best use of the land.
-2. Capitalise the estimated net rental to arrive at the improved value of the site.
-3. Deduct the estimated cost of developing the site (including holding costs and developer's margin) from the improved value of the site.
+1. Estimate the improved value of the site assuming a hypothetical building which represents the highest and best use of the land.
+2. To arrive at the improved value either: a.
+Capitalise the estimated net rental that would be derived from the hypothetical building or b.
+Establish the improved value by comparison with the sales of strata units 3.
+Deduct the estimated cost of developing the site (including holding costs and developer's margin) from the improved value of the site.